SovereignCloudStack/standards/Standards/scs-0302-v2-domain-manager-role.md

 It is strongly suggested to rely on the Domain concept of Keystone to implement multi-tenancy.

-Usage of domains by itself allows to implement form of self-service management by the customer.
+Usage of domains by itself allows to implement a form of self-service management by the customer.
 Only identity resources are owned by domains (with projects being also identity resources).
 Other services use projects to for resources isolation.
 They do not need to be domain aware.